3 Tips To Get Out of a Funk

 , or you may feel unappreciated - why do you feel that way and what do you think you need to feel appreciated? , or you may feel that you aren’t being heard - what are you saying, who are you saying it too and is it the right message for them to hear?

-You see where I’m going with this?
-When you get in a fog or funk; look at the why and what and move slow through the fog until you see the light.
+Do you see where I’m going with this?
+When you get in a fog or funk; look at the why and what and move slowly through the fog until you see the light.

 , and sometimes the answer is just to sit and wait for the fog to pass and, sometimes the answer is a clear direction to move out of the fog

 Think if it like when you create something - you have a vision of what the work is supposed to look like and it’s just not there so and you keep adding paint, keep adding paint - keep fighting the thing that’s in front of you, but what you should be doing is stepping back, let the paint settle and come back with fresh eyes and fresh approach.

 I’ve taken this advice this week too and Instead of forcing myself to do all the things I’m supposed to I embraced the fog and let the things happen outside of my visibility.

 3 Steps to Get Out of a Funk